Entanglement based observables for quantum impurities: Introduction

-Quantum many-body systems are an important and challenging frontier of physics due to the exponential size of their Hilbert space.
+Quantum many-body systems are an important frontier of physics~\cite{bruus_many-body_2004, coleman_introduction_2015}.
 The system's ground state can be dominated by many-body interactions and thus profoundly removed from its simpler single-particle limit, i.e., nonlocal entanglement manifests between the system's constituents.
-Correspondingly, finding the strongly-correlated ground state is equivalent to solving complex optimisation problems in the context of quantum annealing~\cite{hauke_perspectives_2020}.
-Alongside theoretical and numerical studies of quantum many-body systems, analogue quantum simulators serve as an alternative method to emulate strongly-correlated effects using experimentally controllable devices~\cite{georgescu_quantum_2014}.
-Examples of such simulators include trapped atoms~\cite{bloch_quantum_2012} or ions~\cite{dehmelt_experiments_1990,paul_electromagnetic_1990}, light-matter systems~\cite{haroche_nobel_2013}, as well as electronic~\cite{ihn_electronic_2004} or superconducting~\cite{houck_-chip_2012} mesoscopic devices.
+Correspondingly, finding the strongly correlated ground state is equivalent to solving complex optimisation problems~\cite{hauke_perspectives_2020}.
+Alongside theoretical and numerical studies of quantum many-body systems, analogue quantum simulators serve as an alternative method to emulate strongly correlated effects using experimentally controllable devices~\cite{georgescu_quantum_2014,preskill_quantum_2018,daley_practical_2022}.
+Examples of such simulators include trapped atoms~\cite{bloch_quantum_2012} or ions~\cite{dehmelt_experiments_1990,paul_electromagnetic_1990}, light-matter systems~\cite{haroche_nobel_2013}, and electronic~\cite{ihn_electronic_2004} or superconducting~\cite{houck_-chip_2012} mesoscopic devices.
+These comprise the bulk of the activity in the so-called noisy intermediate-scale quantum (NISQ) era~\cite{preskill_quantum_2018}.
+Interestingly, within the NISQ domain, entanglement has become a standard order parameter for the study of many-body physics~\cite{mandel_controlled_2003,besse_realizing_2020,greiner_quantum_2002,pichler_thermal_2013}.

-Among strongly-correlated systems, quantum impurity problems hold a prominent position~\cite{ashida_quantum_2020}.
+Among strongly correlated systems, quantum impurity problems hold a prominent position~\cite{ashida_quantum_2020}.
 They engender a simple case where many-body interactions manifest only at a specific spot in space, i.e., at the quantum impurity.
 Nevertheless, by coupling the impurity to a large reservoir of noninteracting particles, strong correlations manifest in the whole system.
-Understanding quantum impurity problems is key to understanding quantum many-body systems as a whole.
-For example, in Dynamical Mean Field Theory (DMFT), quantum many-body systems are mapped to (more easily tractable) quantum impurity systems~\cite{kotliar_strongly_2004,gull_continuous-time_2011}.
-Quantum impurities also model a large class of quantum simulators, which are composed of confined regions of space embedded within a larger experimental environment.
+As such, understanding quantum impurity problems is key to understanding quantum many-body systems as a whole~\cite{kotliar_strongly_2004,gull_continuous-time_2011}.
+Moreover, quantum impurities also model a large class of quantum simulators, which are composed of confined regions of space embedded within a larger experimental environment.
+Conversely, NISQ devices can be harnessed to emulate and solve impurity problems, which promotes the utilization of entanglement-based observables.